julian1/ansible-consolidated/README.md

 ### Notes

+If we move the tasks in common/tasks/*.*  up to common/*.*, then they can probably be invoked as roles. which would make them easier to invoke...

 It may be that the indirection between node, and role for the node is a bit useless with a one-to-one mapping. for nodes like apu but is that really be an issue. the benefit is the much cleaner lookup paths